jakubg1/OpenSMCE/README.md

 This is a **LÖVE2D** project.
 The supported version of the engine is **11.4**

 ## Current Status
 This project is currently work-in-progress.
-Currently I'm slowly working on Beta 5.0.0, which will add some level format changes.
-It might **not** be compatible with existing games.
+Currently I'm slowly working on Beta 5.0.0, which will introduce a bunch of heavy changes.
+It will **not** be compatible with existing games.

+This project is on stall at the moment and will be brought back to alive after May 7th.

+**Current progress can be found on the `dev-beta5` branch.
+The master branch is not being updated, hence no progress here.**

 ### Plans
 The first priority for now is to release the full 1.0.0 version.